davekinkead/thesis/argument.md

 ------

-Thesis: To be legitimate, democracy must be voluntary
+Thesis: Democracy is the rationalisation of political authority, because the only coherent justification of authority is a voluntarist one.

+### Democracy and Justification

+- democracy is the rationalisation of political authority
+  - If a proper justification of democratic authority existed, then it would be broadly recognised.
+    - democracy is the preeminent form of modern political authority
+    - there is a long history of democratic justification
+    - from within existing democracies
+    - it is desired by those denied it
+  - A proper justification of democratic authority isn't broadly recognised.
+    - its odd that there is such a broad approach to justifying democracy but little consensus on how
-- prolog
+    - list them!!!
+    - they all focus on different parts but rarely on the whole
+    - these justifications are in conflict - compatibility is impossible
+  - Therefore a proper justification of democratic authority doesn't exist.
+    - if these accounts don't succeed in justifying democracy, what do they do?
+    - the state exists and claim authority
     - authority is the power of one agent to morally command another
     - legitimacy is the moral justification of enforcing authoritative commands
-  - the state exists and is claimed to be necessary. we are compelled.
+    - authority is claimed to be necessary. we are compelled to obey legitimate ones.
     - so how doe we justify the imposition on those who don't benefit?
     - democracy is the justification of this imposition.
+It makes disagreement with authority palatable.

+### The Problem of the People

 - Inclusion undermines difference making
   - Democracy requires the existence of a people
   - But democracy can't determine who should be included in the people